swastika2108/Google-Girl-Hackathon/README.md

 ## Conclusion
 The solution provided utilizes Convolutional neural networks trained on pairs of water-bodies and their masks that leverages remote sensing data for robust water segmentation, ultimately aiding flood response teams with precise location for targeted rescue efforts.It uses the <b>U-Net Architecture</b> into the model pipeline, ensuring efficient training and evaluation process.

+## Upcoming Features
+Visualization of affected area on Google Maps